UdontKnowMe-git/spotigrab/README.md

 - Downloads are saved in the **`downloads/`** folder.
 - If a song is already downloaded, it **won’t be downloaded again**.
 - To **increase speed**, adjust the `threads` count in `config.ini` (Use <5 threads for lower end pcs).
+- To exit from the program mid download, press Ctrl+C **once** to safely exit after downloading the queued song.
 ---

 ## **📜 License**